joelburton/computer-setup/osx.md

 ####subl on the Command Line
-To be able to type "subl" on the command line like we do on the pair programming workstations, create the following symbloic link from the Terminal:
+To be able to type "subl" on the command line like we do on the pair programming workstations, create the following symbolic link from the Terminal:

 ````bash
 sudo ln -s /Applications/Sublime\ Text\ 2.app/Contents/SharedSupport/bin/subl /usr/local/bin
 ````

 ####Package Control
-Sublime has its own package manager that makes it easy to install additioanl sublime plugins.
+Sublime has its own package manager that makes it easy to install additional sublime plugins.
 Follow the instructions at the link below to install it (make sure you select Sublime 2):

 https://sublime.wbond.net/installation#st2